 The normal way to practice solitude and silence is get alone with God to be quiet in a quiet place for some hours or days.
 Perhaps you take a walk on a nature trail or sit beside a lake or a creek.
 Or a quiet spot in a park or your backyard may work well.
 Even a secluded chair inside your house may work — as long as all your communication and media devices are turned off!

 The point of your time in solitude and silence is to do nothing and don’t try to make anything happen.

 In solitude and silence you’re learning to stop doing, stop producing, stop pleasing people, stop entertaining yourself, stop obsessing — stop doing anything except to simply be your naked self before God and be found by him.

 Jesus began his public ministry with 40 days of withdrawal into the desert wilderness to fast and pray in solitude and silence.
 He was alone, hungry, hot and thirsty, surrounded by wild animals, and tested by Satan.
 We read this and we feel sorry for Jesus, thinking he was so depleted as to barely survive!

 But the truth of Jesus’ fast is that the Father, the Scriptures, and ministering angels strengthened him!
 His time alone with God and quietly focused only on him empowered him to resist Satan’s temptations (which came at the end of the 40 days) and it focused and prepared him for his public ministry.

-Jesus’ Rhythm of Life is the secret to how he got renewed in his Father’s love and empowered by the Spirit for his life and ministry.
+Jesus’ rhythm of intimacy with his Abba was how he stayed renewed and empowered by the Spirit for his life and ministry.
 Also, in quiet prayer he listened to the Father and received discernment for many things, like picking his 12 Apostles and deciding to move from one city to the next.

 Jesus Taught Quiet Prayer in Solitude